defog-ai/defog-python/README.md

 ## Connection Setup
 To get started, you can run the following cli command, which will prompt you for your defog api key, database type, and the corresponding database credentials required.

-If you are just checking the suitability of your database, just hit enter when prompted for your defog api key.

 ```
 defog init